 For fiscal year 2017 alone, recoveries totaled more than $2.8 billion.
 Of that, $2.5 billion involved the healthcare industry, including drug and medical device manufacturers, managed care providers, hospitals, pharmacies, hospice organizations, laboratories, and physicians.
 According to the DOJ, this is the ninth consecutive year that the Department’s civil healthcare fraud settlements and judgments have exceeded $2 billion.
 The recoveries included in the $2.5 billion reflect only federal losses but, in many of these cases, the Department was instrumental in recovering additional millions of dollars for state Medicaid programs.

-In addition to the claims under False Claims Act that may be pursued by the Department of Justice, other governmental agencies also allow for whistleblower claims that provide rewards for the whistleblower, including the SEC (Securities and Exchange Commission), the IRS (Internal Revenue Service) and the CFTC (Commodity Futures Trading Commission).
+In addition to the claims under the False Claims Act that may be pursued by the Department of Justice, other governmental agencies also allow for whistleblower claims that provide rewards for the whistleblower, including the SEC (Securities and Exchange Commission), the IRS (Internal Revenue Service) and the CFTC (Commodity Futures Trading Commission).
 In those cases, the reward is a percentage of the amount recovered by the government and varies by the type of case and other factors.

 Albert Einstein once observed that, “The World is a dangerous place, not because of those who do evil, but because of those who look on and do nothing.”
 However, the FCA allows courageous men and woman to come forward for justice in confronting and halting fraud and provides those persons with a reward for doing so.

 Do you need a Whistleblower Lawyer or want to know more information about Qui Tam Law and your rights under the False Claims Act?